-Accredited investors will definitely have more options, but there are plenty of good options that are accessible to anyone.
+Accredited investors will definitely have more options (see our table below), but there are plenty of good options that are accessible to anyone.
 But it’s important to know if you qualify as an accredited investor, because it will determine what options are available to you.

 Options For Non-Accredited Investors

 For those who are not accredited, some of the best options include:

 Invest in a portfolio of properties through Fundrise.
 You can choose their Starter Portfolio, or one of their three Core Plans: Supplemental Income, Balanced Investing, or Long-Term Growth.
 The Core Plans allow you to choose an approach that fits well with your own situation and needs.
 Read our full Fundrise review here.

 DiversyFund provides investors with the ability to diversify some of their holdings into commercial real estate, while the $500 minimum investment for non-accredited investors is a definite plus.

 DiversyFund is different from most other real estate crowdfunding platforms in that their REIT actually owns the properties held in the trust.
 They buy, manage – and when necessary – sell properties in the trust.